 Sister District’s full array of field and fundraising activities are available to Affiliates, and most activities can be conducted remotely, in line with social distancing during COVID-19.
 All of our action items are developed in coordination with the campaigns so you know that it’s exactly what the campaigns need.

-With your existing group infrastructure of passionate, enthusiastic and driven student activists, College and High School Dems chapters are in a position to make an outsized impact for state legislative candidates and drive votes to Dems up the ballot in 2020.
-Additional reasons to focus on states and become an Affiliate with Sister District include:
+With your existing group infrastructure of passionate, enthusiastic and driven student activists, College and High School Democratic chapters are in a position to make an outsized impact for state legislative candidates and drive votes to Democrats up the ballot in the 2022 midterm elections.

 If your members are interested in pursuing work in policy or on campaigns, focusing on the state level shows you’re savvy and thinking strategically in paying attention to politics beyond the national level.

-If we like your work, you’ll be fast-tracked for consideration to be an Organizing Fellow.
+If your work shines, you could be fast-tracked for consideration to be an Organizing Fellow!
 This is a selective program that enables Fellows to gain valuable experience and training in highly consequential races.
 We bring on several Fellows per quarter on a part-time basis; a small stipend is provided.
-See full description here.

 We are currently accepting inquiries for Fall 2022!
 Read more about this opportunity and join us for the 2022 midterm election season.

 Since launching in the wake of the 2016 elections, the Sister District Project has grown to over 50,000 volunteers across the country.
 Our volunteers have raised over $3.6 million in small-dollar donations directly to candidates, and reached out to over 3 million voters via phones, doors, postcards, and texts.
 For a more detailed look at our work, check out our 2020 Impact Report.